Sage/carbon-factory/README.md

 ### Prepare Project

-* Create a directory for your UI.
-* From your UI directory, run the `prepare` command with the name of your project.
+* To create a project run the `prepare` command with the name of your project.

 ```bash
 carbon prepare myapp